6 Common Causes of an Exhaust Leak

 2. Muffler Damage

 The muffler is another essential component of the exhaust system, as it is responsible for reducing exhaust noise.
-Over time, the muffler can suffer from various issues, including rust and corrosion, holes or cracks, and internal baffles becoming dislodged.
+Over time, the muffler can suffer from various exhaust system problems, including rust and corrosion, holes or cracks, and internal baffles becoming dislodged.
 Symptoms of a damaged muffler typically include

 3. Catalytic Converter Failure